Lynn Boylan: Early political career

 Boylan returned to Dublin in 2011 to work in Ballymun, for the Global Action Plan, an environmental initiative funded by Ballymun Regeneration.
 In 2010, she was appointed as chair of the advisory board of Safefood.

-In September 2013, Boylan was selected as the Sinn Féin candidate for the Dublin constituency at the European Parliament election in May 2014.
-She then left her job, and as a candidate was paid a wage by Sinn Féin while she went canvassing three or four times a day.
+In September 2013, Boylan was selected as the Sinn Féin candidate for the Dublin constituency at the 2014 European Parliament election.
+She then left her job, and as a candidate was paid a wage by Sinn Féin during the campaign.

 Boylan began her campaign "practically anonymous", according to Sinn Féin president Gerry Adams.
 By April, Boylan was still described by the Irish Independent newspaper as a "political unknown".
 Instead of raising her media profile, Boylan's campaign concentrated on canvassing, mostly door-to-door rather than the busier shopping centres.
 Despite the lack of media exposure, by late May the polls showed Boylan in the lead.
-After voting on 23 May, Boylan won 23.6% of the first preference votes, and was elected on the third count.
+In the election on 23 May, Boylan won 23.6% of the first preference votes, and was elected on the third count.
 As the election count pointed towards Boylan's win, the Fianna Fáil candidate Mary Fitzpatrick asked: "Who could have said somebody would come from nowhere, no track record in Dublin, and still take the lead and steal the first seat and probably have a surplus?".